mbillingr/polysubml-demo/README.md

 This is a fork of PolySubML that adds the following features:

 * An ad-hoc interpreter written in Rust.
-This is likely less efficient than compilation to Javascript, but makes it easier for me to add new runtime-related features:
+This is likely less efficient than compilation to Javascript, but makes it easier for me to add and change runtime-related features:
     * Builtin functions for reading from stdin
     * Builtin functions for writing to stdout (partially done)
     * Builtin functions for string manipulation
     * Builtin functions for number conversion
-  (I also added compilation to Rust, but this is not much faster than the interpreter; at least with the current naive Value representation)
+    * Recursively compare records for equality (the original pointer equality prevent their use as mapping keys) (I also played with compilation to Rust, but this is not much faster than the interpreter; at least with the current naive Value representation)
 * Some features are added as new AST nodes that need to be transformed into core language AST nodes.
     * Module system
-    * Module-wide type definitions
+    * Module-local type definitions
     * Syntax for empty tuples (to make calling functions without args more natural)
+    * Short-circuiting and/or operators
 * A few features require extending the core typechecker
     * Arrays/Vectors
     * Dictionaries